Nameless Rumia's Wiki

 Development

-Around late 2006, “King” was a college student who liked AA threads on 2channel and Flash games, so he decided to develop a Flash game on an AA thread during Winter Break.5) The initial version released on January 1, 20076) with the starting screen and Kuma fight,7)8) then he started to add more to the game9) with tanasinn as the first boss10)11) and it kept spreading around the internet.
+In 2006, “King” was a college student who liked AA threads on 2channel and Flash games, so he went on to develop an AA-themed Flash game during Winter Break.5) The first version released on January 1, 2007,6) with the starting screen and Kuma fight,7)8) and eventually,9) tanasinn was added as a boss in the first batch of updates.10)11) While the game spread, development paused after February 12, 2007.

-This early version famously inspired “Kayin”, who went on to develop and release I Wanna Be The Guy on October 7, 2007.12) In turn, “King” was motivated by I Wanna Be The Guy's explosive popularity to finish developing Jinsei Owata no Daibouken.
-As such, the full version released on September 20, 2009,13) notably adding a direct tribute to I Wanna Be The Guy, and the two congratulated one another.14)
+This early version would famously inspire “Kayin” to develop and release I Wanna Be The Guy on October 7, 2007,12) which gave “King” the motivation to complete Jinsei Owata no Daibouken.
+As such, the 'full' version released on September 20, 2009,13) including a direct tribute to I Wanna Be The Guy in one of the new routes, then Gadget News broke the news that “Kayin” and “King” congratulated one another over email.14)

 Changelog

-The page for Jinsei Owata no Daibouken used to have a changelog, but the link to it was removed and it stopped updating after the v1.07 update on February 25, 2011.
-Despite the fact that the game is roughly over a decade old, Jinsei Owata no Daibouken has quietly received updates since 2019 after news about the end of Flash gained traction, then Ruffle compatibility was added.
+In the past, Jinsei Owata no Daibouken used to have a changelog, but the link was removed and it stopped updating after the v1.07 update on February 25, 2011.
+Despite its age, Jinsei Owata no Daibouken quietly received updates since 2019 after the news about the end of Flash gained traction, then Ruffle compatibility was eventually added on November 19, 2023.

 Date Version Release notes